A) STATEMENT OF POLICY

 D) RECRUITMENT AND SELECTION

-- The recruitment and selection process is crucially important to an equal opportunities policy.
+- The recruitment and selection process are crucially important to an equal opportunities policy.
 We will endeavour through appropriate training to ensure that employees, making selection and recruitment decisions will not discriminate, whether consciously or unconsciously, in making these decisions.

 - Promotion and advancement will be made on merit and all decisions relating to this will be made within the overall framework and principles of this policy.

 - Job descriptions, where used, will be revised to ensure that they are in line with our equal opportunities policy.
 Job requirements will be reflected accurately in any personal specifications.

 - We will adopt a consistent, non-discriminatory approach to the advertising of vacancies.

 - All applicants who apply for jobs with us will receive fair treatment and will be considered solely on their ability to do their job.

 - Short-listing and interviewing will be carried out by more than one person where possible.

 - Interview questions will be related to the requirements of the job and will not be of a discriminatory nature.